Central Asia Drug Action Programme – Phase 6 (CADAP 6)

 CADAP, which was initially launched in 2001, is assisting the Central Asian governments to implement policies and measures designed to reduce demand for illegal drugs.

-Now in its sixth phase, CADAP’s overall objective is to strengthen the Central Asian States’ capacity to deal with the drug phenomenon in a comprehensive, integrative and sustainable manner.
-The ultimate beneficiaries are the people in the Central Asian region, especially policymakers, drug experts, prison and hospital staff, media professionals, teachers, drugs users, prisoners and young people.
+The Central Asian States’ capacity to deal with the drug phenomenon in a comprehensive, integrative and sustainable manner is improved.
+This benefits the people in Central Asia, in particular policymakers, drug experts, prison and hospital staff, media professionals, teachers, drug users, prisoners and young people.

 Having entered its sixth phase in April 2015, CADAP is continuing to strengthen the capacity of its five Central Asian partner countries, empowering them to design and implement appropriate drug policies, including a comprehensive, integrative and sustainable approach for reducing drug demand and supply.